Weirdest Reasons to be Kicked Off a Plane

 The solo performance began shortly after the flight departed from Los Angeles, and her crooning quickly became too much for passengers and staff on the domestic flight.
 That's why the pilot was forced to change course halfway through the six hour flight and make an unscheduled stop at Kansas City so officers could escort the woman from the plane.

+After being interviewed, the woman was released without charges, but American Airlines refused to fly her to her destination.
 Smelling badIn February of 2010, an Air Canada Jazz flight from Charlottetown, on Prince Edward Island, was preparing for a flight to Montreal when passengers on the plane reportedly complained about the odor coming from one of their fellow travelers.
 One passenger described the smell as "brutal" though, which was not much better than the crew's treatment, who eventually decided to ask the man to leave the plane.
+Being too tall

 In March of 2011, on a flight from Portland, Oregon to Ontario, a 6'9" passenger was removed for being too tall to fit into his seat, causing him unneeded humiliation and upsetting his travel plans, of course.